 - Physician assistant studies

-- Interdisciplinary Program in Biomedical Sciences
+- Graduate Program in Biomedical Sciences

-A patient care setting is provided to College of Medicine faculty and students by the University of Florida Physicians Group Practice, a close collaboration with Shands HealthCare, the Malcom Randall Veterans Affairs Medical Center, as well as several community healthcare sites and other affiliated hospitals in Florida.
+A patient care setting is provided to College of Medicine faculty and students by the University of Florida Health Physicians Group Practice, a close collaboration with UF Health, the Malcom Randall Veterans Affairs Medical Center, as well as several community health care sites and other affiliated hospitals in Florida.
 First-rate medical facilities and well-trained physicians and physicians-in-training are partnered to provide the highest quality of patient care.